oracle-devrel/devo.tutorials/lol-optimizer-using-oci-extraction-processing.md

 ---
 title: League of Legends Optimizer—Data Extraction and Processing
 bio: A natural born programmer who started in tech as a hobby and then it became more serious.
 His purpose is to help the world grow through new technologies.
 parent: tutorials
-tags: [api, gaming, oci, always-free, python]
+tags:
+- api
+- gaming
+- oci
+- always-free
+- python
-categories: [cloudapps]
+categories:
+- cloudapps
 thumbnail: assets/summoner_schema.png
 date: 2021-10-26 12:56
 description: Can OCI be used to make League of Legends even better?
 Ignacio Martínez walks you through configuring an ML and data-based approach to to this best selling game.
 author: ignacio-martinez
+mrm: WWMK211125P00027
 ---

 ## Introduction